Zackio/wpedit/readme.md

 If you would prefer to write your posts or pages in a text editor, then this plugin is for you.

-This is a fun side project for me, contributions welcome.

 ## Why?

-It allows you do your markdown writing is a great markdown editor.
-It also allows you to edit HTML is a editor that feels a bit nicer.
+It allows you to do your markdown writing in a great markdown editor.
+It also allows you to edit HTML in a text editor.

 ## Markdown

-Currently the grammar ( syntax ) is defaulting to HTML, but when you have a markdown file open, you can easily change the grammar to markdown.
-Just go to grammar selector in the command palette.
 If you write it markdown, you either need to convert to HTML before publishing, or have a plugin like Jetpack doing that for you.
-In the future.
-I would like this package to be able to do that for you.

 You can use the Markdown Preview command to copy as HTML, paste that over your markdown and then push.
-Unfortunitely, that's only one way
+Unfortunitely, that's only one way I know of to do it in the editor.

 ## HTML